elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_04.md

 !!! success "Learning Outcomes"

+    By the end of this session, learners will be able to:

     - assess the degree of re-usability of training material
     - explain the concepts of re-usability, interoperability and extendibility for training material
     - develop presentation with narratives for each slides using Liascript

-In this chapter we will touch on:

-- different types of training materials and its re-usability
-- different types of training materials and its interoperability
-- creating presentations with Liascript, a Markdown dialect or Google slides

 ## 4.1 Presentation